 Scooper Plate with High Rim and Suction Cup Base

-The Scooper Plate with its’ unique features, is a must have for anyone with limited range of motion, including elderly seniors or children.
-The high rim along with the reverse curve on one side helps users scoop food onto their eating utensil without spilling, while the suction cup base keeps the plate from sliding off the table.
+With its’ unique features, the Scooper Plate is a must-have for anyone with a limited range of motion, including elderly seniors or children.
+The high rim, along with the reverse curve on one side, helps users scoop food onto their eating utensil without spilling, while the suction cup base keeps the plate from sliding off the table.
 It’s dishwasher safe and affordable!

 Maddak SP Ableware Scooper Plate with Suction Cup Base , Blue - 745350012

 - Suction cup base keeps the plate in place and reduces spilling accidents